 - 10 gm rice flour (available at Asian groceries)

 - 1 tsp bicarb soda

-Crack the eggs into a large mixing bowl.
+- In another bowl, crack the eggs.
 With a pair of scissors, cut the egg yolks into small pieces.
 Add the eggs into the bowl with the coconut mixture.

 - Use pandan extract or paste for the pandan version and vanilla extract for the brown sugar version.
 Please refer to my tips for which pandan extract to buy.